windingtree/lif-token/README.md

 By lifecycle we mean how the status changes, under what conditions, who can do it and what you can do each status.

-1.- First the contract is deployed on status 0, where teh deployer specify the base proposal fee, max supply and proposal blocks wait.
+1.- First the contract is deployed on status 0, where teh deployer specify the base proposal fee, max supply, proposal blocks wait, exponential increment of votes rewards and minimun votes needed to create a proposal.
   ```
   // LifToken constructor
-  function LifToken(uint _baseProposalFee, uint _maxSupply, uint _proposalBlocksWait) {
+  function LifToken(uint _baseProposalFee, uint _maxSupply, uint _proposalBlocksWait, uint _votesIncrementSent, uint _votesIncrementReceived, uint _minProposalVotes) {
       ...
   }
   ```
-2.- The crowdsale starts, this funciton can be called only by the owner of the contract.
+2.- This funciton can be called only by the owner of the contract.
 Here the owner need to specify the starting price and the tokens can start to be sold.
   ```
-  function LifToken(uint _tokenPrice) { ... }
+  function startCrowdSale(uint _tokenPrice) { ... }
   ```
-3.- Once the crowdsale ends the owner of teh contract can start the DAO, here the organization will take control of the contract.
+3.- Once the crowdsale ends the owner of the contract can start the DAO, here the organization will take control of the contract.
   ```
   function startDAO() { ... }
   ```